-Under Mexican law, the Company's concessions could be expropriated or suspended.
+Under Mexican law, the concessions of Axtel could be expropriated or suspended.

-Pursuant to the LFTR enacted in August 2014, the public telecommunications networks are considered public domain and holders of concessions to install, operate and develop public telecommunications networks are subject to the provisions of the LFTR and any other provision contained in the concession title.
-The LFTR provides, among other things, for the following:
+Pursuant to the LFTR enacted in August 2014, public telecommunications networks are considered public domain and holders of concessions to install, operate and develop public telecommunications networks are subject to the provisions of the LFTR and any other provision contained in the concession title.
+The LFTR states, among other things, for the following:

-- The rights and obligations granted under the concessions to install, operate and develop public telecommunications networks may only be assigned with the prior authorization of the IFT; - Neither the concession nor the rights thereunder or the related assets may be assigned, pledged, mortgaged, placed in escrow or sold to any government or country; - The Mexican government may request changes or seize the spectrum granted in the concession, in any of the following events: i) reasons relating to public order, ii) national security, iii) introduction of new technologies,
+- the rights and obligations granted under the concessions to install, operate and develop public telecommunications networks may only be assigned with the prior authorization of the IFT; - neither the concession nor the rights thereunder or the related assets may be assigned, pledged, mortgaged, placed in escrow or sold to any government or foreign country; - the Mexican government may request changes or seize the spectrum granted in the concession, in any of the following events: (i) public order, (ii) national security, (iii) introduction of new technologies, (iv) to solve interference problems, (v) to comply with international treaties, (vi) to reorder the frequency bands and (vii) for the continuity of a public service; and - the Mexican government may expropriate or temporarily seize the assets related to the concessions in the event of natural disasters, war, significant public disturbance or threats to internal peace and other reasons related to economic or public order.

-- iv) to solve interference problems, v) to comply with international treaties, vi) to reorder the frequency bands and vii) for the continuity of a public service; and - The Mexican government may expropriate or temporarily seize the assets related to the concessions in the event of natural disasters, war, significant public disturbance or threats to internal peace or for other reasons relating to economic or public order.
+Reasons for expropriation are wide-ranging and may be claimed by the Mexican government at any time.
+Mexican law sets forth the process for indemnification for direct damages arising out of the expropriation or temporary seizure of the assets, except in the event of war.
+However, in the event the concessionaire does not agree with the amount of the indemnification determined by IFT, it may apply to the Specialized Tribunals on telecommunication matters, to request their intervention so that they determine the definitive amount.
+If Axtel's concessions are expropriated, there may be significant delays in the receipt of payment of the applicable indemnification.
+In addition, the amount of the indemnification payment may be insufficient to compensate the damages suffered.
+Furthermore, the expropriation of Axtel's concessions may limit or extinguish its ability to continue the business.
+The expropriation or suspension of the Company's concessions would have a material adverse effect on its business and results of operations.

-Mexican law sets forth the process for indemnification for direct damages arising out of the expropriation or temporary seizure of the assets related to the concessions, except in the event of war.
-However, in the event the concessionaire does not agree with the amount of the indemnity determined by IFT they may apply to the Specialized Tribunals on telecommunication matters to solicit their intervention so that they may determine the definitive amount.
-Mexican law does not prohibit the concessionaire to grant guarantees to its creditors (except for those granted to a foreign government or country) related to the concessions or its assets, provided that respective legislation is complied with.
-However, in the event that such guarantee is executed, the assignee must comply with legal provisions related to concessionaires, including, among others, the requirement to receive the authorization by the regulatory authority to be a holder of the concession.
+Mexican law does not prohibit the concessionaire to grant security interests to its creditors (except for those granted to a foreign government or country) related to the concessions or its assets, provided that respective legislation is complied with.
+In the event that any security interest is executed, the assignee must comply with legal provisions related to concessionaires, including, among others, the requirement to receive authorization by the regulatory authority to be a holder of the concession.

-Axtel could encounter unfavorable conditions with respect to its concessions.
+The Company could encounter unfavorable conditions with respect to its concessions.

-Derived under the concession titles, Axtel is subject to the fulfillment of the obligation established in them, so it must ensure its correct compliance in a timely and legal manner.
-Failure to fulfill these commitments outlined in the concessions could result in a fine or the termination of the concessions.
-Furthermore, the concessions of spectrum have an expiration date which are scheduled to expire between 2018 and 2020.
-In this regard, Axtel requests in time and form to IFT the extensions for each spectrum concession, however Axtel cannot guarantee the granting of renewals or the same terms.
-The renewal fee for the concessions will be determined by IFT.
-Non-renewal of concessions could have a materially adverse effect on the business.
+Under the concession titles, Axtel must meet certain obligations and commitments.
+Failure to fulfill obligations and commitments set forth in the concessions could result in a fine or even the termination of the concessions.
+Furthermore, the concessions of radio electric spectrum bands have expiration dates ranging between the years 2018 and 2046.
+As such, Axtel intends in the right timing, to request renewals of these spectrum concessions from the IFT; however, it cannot assure that such renewals will be granted on the same terms or at all.
+The renewal rights fee for the concessions will be determined by the IFT at the time the concession is granted.
+The non-renewal of Axtel's spectrum concessions could have a material adverse effect on its business, financial condition and results of operations.